mathewgomas-alfred/mathewgomas.io/tutorials/clipping_masks_and_alpha_inheritance.rst

    :width: 800

 Here we have an image with line art and a layer for each flat of colors.
 We want to add complicated multi-layered shading to this, while keeping the neatness of the existing color flats.
 To get a clipping mask working, you first need to put layers into a group.
-You can do this by making a group layer and drag-and-dropping the layers into it, or by selecting the layers you want grouped and pressing :kbd:`Ctrl+G`.
+You can do this by making a group layer and drag-and-dropping the layers into it, or by selecting the layers you want grouped and pressing the :kbd:`Ctrl + G` shortcut.
 Here we do that with the iris and the eye-white layers.

 .. image:: /images/clipping-masks/Tut_Clipping_2.png